AllenInstitute/MIES/README.md

 MIES has three primary user interfaces: The waveBuilder, DA_Ephys, and dataBrowser.
 The waveBuilder is used to generate stimulus sets.
 The DA_Ephys GUI is used to control and observe data acquisition in real time.
 The DataBrowser is used to browse acquired data.
-All three interfaces are intended to be operated in parallel.
+All three interfaces may be operated in parallel.

 The Wavebuilder is used to create a series of related sweeps called a stimulus set.
 A sweep is composed of up to 99 epochs.
 Each epoch can contain one of